-- 6.56 Policy CS8 in the Core Strategy identifies the need for the local planning authority to take into account new development within defined land use planning consultation zones surrounding both the AWE Aldermaston and Burghfield.
-The application site lies in the DEPZ (Detailed Emergency Planning Zone)] for the latter site where development is normally restricted where it materially increases the local resident population, as this would place additional burdens on the response of the emergency services during any incident.
-However the Emergency Planning Service is not objecting to the application given the existing use, and because the future occupation of the site has already been allowed for in the Council's Off-Site Emergency Plan.
-Accordingly, on the basis of this, the Office for Nuclear Regulation has not objected to the proposal.
-The scheme accordingly complies with policy CS8. - 6.57 Additional parish objections have been received on the overall issue of how the numbers of occupants on the site can be controlled.
-The applicant has stated that this will be clearly controlled via leasing agreements and on the pitches it is only the mobile homes that can be occupied, not the caravans attached.
-This of course will need to be enforced on the site by the future management company.
-In addition the officers are recommending condition number 9 on the report.
+- 6.73 Policy CS8 in the Core Strategy identifies the need for the local planning authority to take into account new development within defined land use planning consultation zones surrounding both the AWE Aldermaston and Burghfield. - 6.74 The application site lies in the DEPZ (Detailed Emergency Planning Zone) for AWE Burghfield where development is normally restricted where it materially increases the local resident population, as this would place additional burdens on the response of the emergency services during any incident.
+However, the Emergency Planning Service is not objecting to the application given the existing use, and because the future occupation of the site has already been allowed for in the Council's Off-Site Emergency Plan. - 6.75 Accordingly, on this basis, the Office for Nuclear Regulation has not objected to the proposal.
+The scheme accordingly complies with Policy CS8. - 6.76 Additional parish objections have been received on the issue of how the numbers of occupants on the site can be controlled.
+The applicant has stated that this will be controlled via leasing agreements and on the pitches it is only the mobile homes that can be occupied, not the caravans.
+This is a matter governed outside the planning process.
+With respect to planning considerations, it is recognised that the number of occupants may vary between households, as is the case for any residential development within the DEPZ, and it is not appropriate for a planning permission to seek to control household composition.
+However, a planning condition is recommended to limit the maximum number of pitches.